-Here’s a summary of activity for the week ending September 24th, 2017.
+Here’s a summary of activity for the month of August, 2019.

 Lots of new pages and work on old pages on the site, which is pretty much every week, really.
 You can always check the front page of the site which shows the most recent changes and new pages, or check out the Recent Changes special page for a full list.

 Want to join me on this blog and create new art or writing for Hermetic Library?
 Pitch your Idea.